inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-1-what-place-for-teachers/4-1-7-decision-making-with-ai-in-medicine-and-law.en.md

 title: 4.1.7 Decision Making with AI in Medicine and law
 description: Discover areas beyond education where AI systems have already profoundly changed the way decisions are made.
 ---
+??? info "Metadata"
+    - Id: EU.AI4T.O1.M4.1.7t
+    - Title: 4.1.7 Decision Making with AI in Medicine and law
+    - Type: text
+    - Description: Discover areas beyond education where AI systems have already profoundly changed the way decisions are made.
+    - Subject: Artificial Intelligence for and by Teachers
+    - Authors:
+        - AI4T
+    - Licence: CC BY 4.0
+    - Date: 2022-11-15

 # Decision Making with AI in Medicine and Justice

 When it comes to decision making assistance, two areas already have a history with using IA Law and Medicine.